lndgalante/codewars-katas/README.md

 ## Pair Programming

 Doing pair-programming is a great exercise to learn from others as well as practice communicational skills.
-So if you are around Buenos Aires and want to do some katas just hit me up with an issue and let's get together at some coffee
+So if you are around Buenos Aires and want to do some katas just hit me up with an issue and let's get together at some coffee.

 ## Main Goal

-By the end of 2018 I hope to have it almost all katas completed 🤞
+By the end of 2018 I hope to have almost all katas completed 🤞

-## Repo structure
+## Repository Structure

 There's a folder for each kyu (rank) with a folder per kata (algorithm)